-Setting the heating function and temperature
+Setting the type of heating and temperature

-It is very easy to apply the settings you require to your appliance using the function and temperature selector.
-To find out which heating function is best for which type of food, refer to the beginning of the instruction manual.
+It is very easy to use the function and temperature selector to make settings for your appliance.
+To find out which type of heating is best for which type of food, refer to the beginning of the instruction manual.